 - Immigration Resources: Check out the EducationUSA and ICE sites for helpful information regarding immigration and living in the U.S.

 - Flight Arrangements:

-- Graduate Students: Your Orientation is on Wednesday, January 14th, but it is your responsibility to find off-campus housing prior to Orientation and your program.
-You should plan to arrive beginning Monday, January 5th so you have enough time to search for housing and get acclimated to the area.
-Contact International Community Services with your flight information AT LEAST two weeks prior to your arrival.
+- Graduate Students: Your Orientation is on Wednesday, January 14, but it is your responsibility to find off-campus housing prior to Orientation and your program.
+You should plan to arrive beginning Monday, January 5 so you have enough time to search for housing and get acclimated to the area.
+Contact International Community Services with your flight information AT LEAST one week prior to your arrival.